maclauren/weather-dashboard/README.md

 ![The weather app includes a search option, a list of cities, and a five-day forecast and current weather conditions for London.](./assets/10-server-side-apis-challenge-demo.png)

+## Method

+1. Mark up HTML and create CSS and Javascript files
+2. Add Ajax functionality to JS file to fetch data from the API